Home | Playful Learning Activities | Children’s Books | Winter Books for Early Learners

 This story is about a polar bear’s search for a friend to play with.
 The book’s friendly illustrations in icy blue colors make this story engaging for young readers while themes of friendship and perseverance will allow for meaningful conversations with young children.

 This book explores the penguin father and his devotion to the egg.
-It shares the struggle of spending the winter outdoors in Antarctica without anything to eat with an egg on his feet for two whole months, keeping it warm and waiting for it to hatch.
-Children learn real facts about penguins in this beautifully illustrated book.
+It shares the struggle of spending the winter outdoors in Antarctica without anything to eat, while keeping an egg warm under its feet for two whole months, until it is time for the egg to hatch.
+Children learn interesting facts about penguins in this beautifully illustrated book.

 Animals in Winter by Henrietta Bancroft & Richard G. Van Gelder, illustrated by Helen K. Davie